 I have read the information about each of the subjects carefully and have picked one subject and reserve from each block.
-I have also chosen two Technology subjects to continue in Year 9.
 I understand it may not be possibly for me to study all of my first four choices and am therefore happy to study any of my reserve choices.

-Signed:

-(Student)

-Signed :
+Signed (Student)

-(Parent/Carer) Date:
+Signed (Parent/Carer) Date